 We welcome proposals involving all facets of classical musical life in Latin America, the Iberian Peninsula and the United States (Hispanic-American composers).
-The submission deadline is April 15, 2020.

 Paper sessions (assembled by the Program Committee after the selection of abstracts) may contain from two to four presentations.
 Each presentation lasts twenty-five minutes, followed by five minutes of discussion.